A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

-\subsubsubsection{\textbf{Domain-Specific Long-Tail Solutions.}} Many real-world problems exhibit long-tail phenomena~\citep{zhang2021distribution, kandpal2023large, park2008long}, where rare but important patterns, error cases, or domain-specific heuristics occur infrequently in the training data.
+\subsubsubsection{\textbf{Domain-Specific Long-Tail Solution Iteration.}} Many real-world problems exhibit long-tail phenomena~\citep{zhang2021distribution, kandpal2023large, park2008long}, where rare but important patterns, error cases, or domain-specific heuristics occur infrequently in the training data.
 Agent-centric experience memory supports the retention of these rare insights and knowledge, enabling agents to reuse them efficiently when similar or related cases arise in the future~\citep{li2024search}.
+Through repeated interactions within a domain, agents can progressively consolidate one-off solutions into domain-specific knowledge and refine their strategies according to observed successes, failures, and environmental feedback.
+This enables self-evolution beyond the knowledge and behaviors initially acquired during pretraining.
 For example, in software debugging~\citep{jimenez2025swe}, most errors follow common patterns, yet real-world systems often fail due to highly specific configuration issues, dependency conflicts, or environment-dependent bugs.
-Similarly, in scientific research~\citep{ghafarollahi2025sciagents}, while general reasoning patterns and experimental procedures are often shared within a discipline, many sub-area–specific experimental setups (e.g., specialized channel-coding configurations in wireless communications) or highly domain-dependent troubleshooting practices (e.g., field-specific protocols in archaeology) are rarely encountered across researchers, and are therefore unlikely to be sufficiently represented in pretraining data.
+Similarly, in scientific research~\citep{ghafarollahi2025sciagents}, while general reasoning patterns and experimental procedures are often shared within a discipline, many sub-area-specific experimental setups (e.g., specialized channel-coding configurations in wireless communications) or highly domain-dependent troubleshooting practices (e.g., field-specific protocols in archaeology) are rarely encountered across researchers and are therefore unlikely to be sufficiently represented in pretraining data.
 Comparable long-tail dynamics also arise in complex information search~\citep{wei2025browsecomp} and professional workflow automation~\citep{zhang2025aflow}, where agents must address narrowly scoped, context-dependent problems that benefit from storing customized one-off solutions and reapplying them over time~\citep{yang2025learning}.
+As these experiences accumulate, memory allows the agent to update domain-specific heuristics, correct ineffective strategies, and develop increasingly specialized competence over long operational horizons.